JW2586/Academy-Programming-Project/README.md

 ### GUI client development
 Up to this stage we had tested the servers using FileZilla client programs, we now needed to implement the client program ourselves.
-Jake began by finding an [open source python script](https://github.com/jbblackett/Python-GUI-FTP-Client)that created a tkinter graphical interface for an FTP client, he based our solution off of this, modifying it for our needs.
+Jake began by finding an [open source python script](https://github.com/jbblackett/Python-GUI-FTP-Client) that created a tkinter graphical interface for an FTP client, he based our solution off of this, modifying it for our needs.
 #### FTP client UX
 - The FTP client begins by asking the user to connect to the FTP server and login with the required credentials.
 - The user then enters the date of the files they would like to download and clicks the `Download files` button